 Carrie Fraser is a visual artist working in the field of drawing.
 Her art practice explores how rules-based, process oriented drawing can become a metaphor for the exploration of self.

-The works begin with a system (set of rules), a grid on paper and a supply of ball-point and/or felt-tipped pens.
-The process includes a tally kept for the line count and while this adds to the labour intensity of the art making, the act of counting also adds to the meditative quality of the work.
-In hand drawing to a system, there comes a time in the drawing process when mistakes are made.
+The works begin with a system (set of rules), a grid on the paper and a supply of pens.
+The process includes a tally kept of the line count, which adds to the intensity of the labour of drawing and also adds to the meditative quality of the work.
+Frequently there comes a time in the drawing process when mistakes are made.
 At first these were feared as the ‘rules’ had been broken but now they are welcome because the outcomes cannot be predicted and are often surprising.
 From ‘rule breaking’ in her drawings, Fraser was then able to consider the ‘rules’ and agendas of discursive practices and how discourse shapes and limits people in society.

 2017 — Factory 49, Marrickville

 2019 — It’s not just a hobby, Gaffa, Sydney CBD